fedllanes/traffic/README.md

 * Increasing the luminosity of the pictures using opencv.

-* Detecting the contours of each traffic sign, and cropping it off, making sure they are all position the same way.
+* Detecting the contours of each traffic sign, and cropping it off, making sure they are all positioned the same way.